ybur-yug/python_ocr_tutorial/README.md

 First, we have to install some shit.
 As always, configging your env is 90% of the fun.
 This is in Ubuntu 14.04 but it should work for 12.x and 13.x as well.
 Though I have not tested this.
 YMMV.
+OSX is a shot in the dark. glhf.

 We need Tesseract and Leptonica, as well as some dependencies for sanity checks to start.